 Scope’s Culture Transformation underpinned by our Purpose, Vision and Values is centred around creating a diverse and inclusive culture and environment of belonging where all people are empowered to contribute, belong and thrive.

 Ongoing Strategy Development: We continue to invest in strategies and initiatives to cultivate and empower a diverse workforce.
-For example, via our Scope Group Workforce Diversity, Equity and Inclusion Policy, culture initiatives and mechanisms to support equitable opportunities for development and career progression.
+For example, via our Scope Group Workforce Diversity, Equity and Inclusion Policy, culture transformation initiatives and mechanisms to support equitable opportunities for development and career progression.

 Conclusion